Pixelfairy7/All-About-Erika/README.md

 Hi!
 My name is Erika and I am currently transitioning into tech, mainly focusing on Front End Web Development.
 My current industry is automotive insurance and my previous background was in Customer Service.
 I love learning new things, and I am looking forward to seeing where my journey will take me
 > You don't have to be great to start, but you do have to start to be great.
 Zig Ziglar :gem:

-## Technologies I am currently learning :computer:
+## Technologies I am currently learning :bulb:

 :computer: Terminal
 Version Control